pglombardo/PasswordPusher/containers/docker/README.md

   - docker-client-1.13.1-53.git774336d.el7.centos.x86_64
   - docker-compose-1.9.0-5.el7.noarch (maximum 2.1 template version)

-## You can run PasswordPusher in multiple containerized scenarios:
+## You can run Password Pusher in multiple containerized scenarios:

 ##### pwpush-ephemeral
 This scenario runs the app in a single container using sqlite3 with no persistent storage (if you recreate the container the data is lost); best if don't care too much about the data and and looking for simplicity in deployment.